jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 $ webpack
 ```

 Nothing too exciting yet, but you should have a bundled file at **public/bundle.js**.
 If you load **public/index.html** in a browser you should see "Hello Webpack!" in the console.
+If you're interested in how Webpack works under the hood, checkout the well commented **public/bundle.js** file.

 ## CommonJS Module Loading

-Now we'll look at Webpack's ability to load CommonJS style modules in the browser.
-We'll use [lodash](https://lodash.com/) for this example:
+Similar to Browserify, Webpack has the ability to bundle CommonJS style modules for use in the browser.
+Install the [lodash](https://lodash.com/) npm package for this example:

 ```bash
 $ npm install lodash --save-dev